spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 | **HTTPS PROXY** | The endpoint for the HTTPS proxy server | This setting will be propagated to all the nodes launched in the proxy network. e.g., http://USERNAME: PASSWORD@PROXYIP: PROXYPORT |
 | **NO Proxy** | A comma-separated list of vCenter server, local network CIDR, hostnames, domain names that should be excluded from proxying | This setting will be propagated to all the nodes to bypass the proxy server . e.g., vcenter.company.com, .company.org, 10.10.0.0/16 |

-4. Finish the OVF deployment wizard and wait for the OVA to be imported and Virtual Machine to be deployed.
+4. Finish the OVF deployment wizard and wait for the OVA to be imported and virtual machine to be deployed.

-5. Power on the Virtual Machine.
+5. Power on the virtual machine.

 ## Tenant Portal - Launch Cloud Gateway